Record Paid Electricity Journal Entry by

 What’s the purpose of Electricity JE?

-To Records the power usage charges.
+To record the power usage charges.

-It can be direct or indirect expense.
+It can be a direct or indirect expense.

 How about an example here?